 Evidence-based practice: The conscientious, explicit, and judicious use of current best evidence in making decisions about the care of an individual patient.
 The practice of evidence-based medicine involves the integration of individual clinical expertise with the best available external clinical evidence from systematic research.
-Evidence-based practice involves the integration of best research evidence with clinical expertise and patient values and circumstances to make decisions about the care of individual patients.
-7
+Evidence-based practice involves the integration of best research evidence with clinical expertise and patient values and circumstances to make decisions about the care of individual patients.7

-Faculty: See Adjunct faculty; Associated faculty; Core faculty.
+Faculty: See Core faculty; Program Faculty.